flanagancd68/talmidimway/content/tour/hero2.md

 You’re invited you to join us on a 12 day, all-inclusive Israel Study Tour.

 Israel has been called the "5th Gospel."
-It is here where God revealed Himself to mankind through Abraham, Isaac, and Jacob.
 It is here where God came down to earth in the form of a man, Jesus, who called his _talmidim_ (disciples) and taught them to follow His example: to live and die for us all.

 "Homesick" Video:
 {{< vimeo 418114134 >}}